tmds/Tmds.DBus/docs/howto.md

 If you are writing some re-usable code (like a library), you can either let the user provide a `SynchronizationContext` and set it on `ConnectionOptions`.
 Or, you can choose to use a `null` `SynchronizationContext` and ensure all method are awaited `ConfigureAwait(false)`.

 If your API usage doesn't require ordering to be preserved, you can set the `RunContinuationsAsynchronously` `ConnectionOption` to `true`.

+`Tmds.DBus.Protocol` doesn't provide these options.
+It follows the default model of .NET Tasks which is to use the `SynchronizationContext` if there is one.
+For methods, you can opt-out by using the well-known `ConfigureAwait(false)`.
+For subscriptions, you can opt-out by setting the `emitOnCapturedContext` argument to `false`.

 ## Local Server